Grylls20/SMS-system/README.md

 - **Spring Boot Application:** The heart of the system, handling all business logic, API requests, and coordination between the other services.
 - **MySQL Database:** The primary data store for contacts, message logs, and other essential data.
-- **Redis:** Used for caching frequently accessed data and managing blacklisted numbers for fast lookups.
+- **RaabitMQ:** Used for caching frequently accessed data and managing blacklisted numbers for fast lookups.
 - **Apache Kafka:** A distributed streaming platform that enables asynchronous communication and decouples the sending of SMS messages from the main application flow.
 - **Elasticsearch:** A powerful search and analytics engine used for full-text search on SMS messages.
 - **Twilio:** Integrated for sending and receiving SMS messages.